 Contact our office for a complimentary assessment of your case involving a percutaneous endoscopic gastrostomy complication at a nursing home.

-In the medical world, a feeding tube is a device that transports nutrition to the patient's stomach when they do not have the ability or capacity to consume food on their own.
-In some incidences, a feeding tube placement is a temporary or permanent solution as an effective way to treat an acute condition.
+Medically speaking, a feeding tube is a device that transports nutrition to the patient's stomach when they do not have the ability or capacity to consume food on their own.
+PEG placement is a temporary or permanent solution as an effective way to treat an acute condition.

 While there are different methods, there are two common types of tube feeding procedures.
-One involves a NG tube that allows nutrition to be transferred through the nose into the stomach.
-The other involves a NJ tube were nutrition is transferred into the small intestine.
+One involves an NG tube that allows nutrition to be transferred through the nose into the stomach.
+The other involves an NJ tube were nutrition is transferred into the small intestine.

 Sometimes, when patients require long-term feeding, an incision is made into the abdomen, with a tube placed directly into the small intestine or stomach.
-Often times, feeding tubes are a medical necessity as a way to prevent malnutrition (see here) and/or dehydration (look here).
-Even so, it is essential to continuously monitor every resident with a feeding tube.
-This is because a feeding tube complication can quickly develop, causing dehydration, pneumonia, infection, diarrhea, vomiting or other serious side effect.Feeding Tube Problems Related To Improper Placement
+Often, feeding tubes are a medical necessity to prevent malnutrition (see here) or dehydration (look here).

 - Unexpected repositioning of the tube

 Any complications can cause severe consequences without proper cleaning and care throughout the entire use while inserted.